Clear glass of water in a dream on cream linen with a single wildflower beside it under a soft blue sky

 Today, if the theme resonates, allow yourself one concrete thing from the “this is not for me” file: leave earlier than usual, buy what feels “a shame to spend on yourself,” call a person it is “awkward to call for no reason.”
 The Guardian recognizes such steps as a revision of rules, and in the dreams that follow builds glass walls between you and the cup more gently.

 You dream that you finally find something to drink: glass after glass, bottle after bottle.
 You drink greedily, to the point of pain.
 But the thirst does not go.
-As if you are pouring water into some place from which it goes without staying.
-In the body — a quiet desperation: “why is it not passing?”
+It is as if you are pouring water into some place where it does not stay.
+In the body sits a quiet desperation: “why is it not passing?”

 Ask yourself: “Of what, exactly, in me is there always not enough — and am I trying to water this old hunger with water from the wrong tap?”